On the theta operator for modular forms modulo prime powers: The theta operator modulo prime powers

-Regard the above identity as an identity of Katz modular forms on $\Gamma_1(N)$ over $\Z/p\Z$ and let us use some results from \cite{katz_modp}: By the remark after Lemma 1 of \cite{katz_modp}, the forms $E_{p-1}$ and $E_{p+1}$ are without a common zero (the results in \cite{katz_modp} are for modular forms on $\Gamma(N)$ which implies the result for $\Gamma_1(N)$).
+Regard the above identity as an identity of Katz modular forms on $\Gamma_1(N)$ over $\Z/p\Z$ and let us use some results from \cite{katz_modp}: By the remark after Lemma 1 of \cite{katz_modp}, the forms $E_{p-1}$ and $E_{p+1}$ are without a common zero (the results in \cite{katz_modp} are for modular forms on $\Gamma(N)$ which implies the result for $\Gamma_1(N)$.
+This result is also proved in \cite[Theorem 3.1]{katz_zannier} directly for $E_{p-1}$ and $E_{p+1}$ as forms on $\SL_2(\Z)$.)